Cop Killer Manhunt

 - Augustus Hill of Oz wound up in a wheelchair because he shot a cop while trying to escape arrest.
 After he was arrested and handcuffed, another cop threw the helpless Hill off a building as payback.
 Hill was lucky enough to survive, but unlucky enough to be paralyzed below the waist and get a life sentence.

-- As part of his and Mariah Dillard's plan to manipulate the NYPD into buying Judas bullets (the one thing that can harm Luke Cage), Willis "Diamondback" Stryker walks up to a random police officer, and punches him with a high-power glove.
+- Luke Cage: As part of his and Mariah Dillard's plan to manipulate the NYPD into buying Judas bullets (the one thing that can harm Luke Cage), Willis "Diamondback" Stryker walks up to a random police officer, and punches him with a high-power glove.
 The officer is thrown backwards 20 feet and his chest is caved in, instantly killing him.
 He then flees the scene shouting "I'M LUKE CAGE!"
 The police respond with aggressive brutality against Harlem residents, with Mariah exploiting the in-custody beating of one teenage boy to rally the public against the NYPD so that they'll feel the need to bulk-buy the "freak" killing Judas bullets.

 - The Dragnet radio series had an episode where Friday gives the same speech as in the '60s TV series above about why police go after cop killers so hard.
 It may have adapted the same case.